crystallabs/hugo-template-minima-crystallabs/README.md

 That site is implemented in {{< L "https://jekyllrb.com/" "Jekyll" >}}, but searching for the theme named "minima" I was able to find a similar template for Hugo.

-I did many changes and improvements to it.
+The theme was updated significantly and changed to name `minima-crystallabs`.

 ### Theme Improvements